BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-32-staff/index.md

 # **Delete Tag**
 ##### Description
-This endpoint will disconnect/disable the Tag.
-To reconnect the Tag, please see the [Tag authorize](#Tag-authorization) endpoint.
+This endpoint will delete the staff.

 ##### URL